French for immigrants

 Course schedule

-This program usually involves a weekly schedule of 20 hours of class time and 10 hours of reinforcement activities, for a maximum of 120 hours over 4 semesters.
+This program usually involves a weekly schedule of 20 hours of class time and 10 hours of reinforcement activities.
+The courses are from Monday to Friday, from 8:30 a.m. to 3:30 p.m.

 Admission and registration